Time sync for Linux VMs in Azure

 • Immediately updates the Linux VM time-of-day clock after a host maintenance event

 • Instantiates an IEEE 1588 Precision Time Protocol (PTP) hardware clock source as a /dev/ptp device that provides the accurate time-of-day from the Azure host.
 Chronyd can be configured to synchronize against this time source (which is the default configuration in the newest Linux images).
-Linux distributions with kernel version 4.11 or later (or version 3.10.0-693 or later for RHEL/CentOS 7) support the /dev/ptp device.
+Linux distributions with kernel version 4.11 or later (or version 3.10.0-693 or later for RHEL 7) support the /dev/ptp device.
 For earlier kernel versions that don't support /dev/ptp for Azure host time, only synchronization against an external time source is possible.

-Of course, the default configuration can be changed.
+The default configuration can be changed.
 An older image that is configured to use ntpd and an external time source can be changed to use chronyd and the /dev/ptp device for Azure host time.
 Similarly, an image using Azure host time via a /dev/ptp device can be configured to use an external NTP time source if required by your application or workload.

 Tools and resources